Conditionals

 it would never let user to drive a tractor trailer.

-We can combine statements with and
+We can combine statements with and, or or not

 We can fix a program above